1001pranav/javascript/1 - Expression and Operators/README.md

   console.log(str * strNum); //Output: NaN
   ```

   - Division - To divide any 2 number we use (/) operator.
   If you divide any number with zero (0) then output will be `Infinity`.
+  If we have stringified number then it will be converted to number then output will be number.

   ```javascript
   let num1 = 10, num2 = 5;